shreyaspurohit/chrome.extension.uptimeRobotMonitor/README.md

 Usage
 -----

 Install the extension.
 Go to the options by either clicking the setting buttons in the browser action popup or from the extensions page.
 Configure the required options.
-Add moniter API keys that you get from your UptimeRobot.com control panel.
+Add moniter and/or account API keys that you get from your UptimeRobot.com control panel.
 Provide a good name, a group and a color to the monitor.
 You can change everything except the API key once it is added.

 Features
 --------

+* Supports both Account and Monitor API keys.
 * Server up and down desktop notifications.
 * Immediate visible server up and down notifications in the extension browser action icon.
 * Group monitors to see them separated in the extension display.